 If you never used BoardBooster, what matters for your future work on Pinterest as a content creator or a marketer is that you should never use a tool that is not on Pinterest’s partners page.

-Currently, I use Tailwind for scheduling on Pinterest (you can get a $15 bonus for your first payment if you start your trial with my link).
+Currently, I use Tailwind for scheduling on Pinterest (you can get the first month for free if you start your trial with my link).
 Tailwind has a little bit of a learning curve, like any tool.
 If you want to start using it efficiently and save yourself the time from learning it by trial and error, you could make a jump start with my very affordable video course dedicated to Tailwind.

 What Happened to Pinterest in 2017